Widdershin/Tuara/README.md

-HowCanWeHelp
+Tuara
 ============

-HowCanWeHelp is a platform aimed at connecting people with niche skills with the organizations in their community that their help could most impact.
+Tuara is a platform aimed at connecting people with niche skills with the organizations in their community that their help could most impact.